 Your spirit animal is a powerful force that can help guide you on your journey through life.
 If you’re not sure what its meaning might be, here are some ways to find out!
-It could have anything from wisdom and guidance all the way down to power for protection against negative energy or harmful intentions from others nearby.
+It could have anything from wisdom and guidance down to power for protection against negative energy or harmful intentions from others nearby.

 The animals in our lives are often there for a reason.
 They serve many purposes, from being our companions to teaching us life lessons.
 The animals that surround you can reveal your true self and the traits that you wish to emulate.
 What animal do you have most in your home or office?
 Let’s take a look at what animals symbolize!

 When ancient societies had to find a way to their stories and songs that were passed down through generations, they turned towards animals as powerful metaphors.
 Many people in the past believed these creatures could take on human form or at least have some similarities with humans so it would be easier during times when there wasn’t any information about them yet-but this is not always true!
 In medieval heraldry, families put animal symbols across their crests which showed off values such: as courage (lion), and piety(sow).
 It’s interesting how much meaning can come out of just an animal depiction but also show what kind of family you belong to – animals are animals, but they can also mean so much more.

 Here is a quick list of animals that represent certain characteristics:

 |alligator/crocodile = tenacity and resourcefulness in times of hardship or adversity (|

 |ant = industriousness|

 |armadillo = symbolic of strength and protection (see armadillo symbolism)|